restackio/examples-python/examples/defense_quickstart/README.md

 Restack AI - Streamlit + FastApi + OpenBabylon Example

-The AI workflow will get rss feed, crawl each article, translate it to english, summarize it and make a summary of the news found on rss feed.
+The AI workflow will get rss feed, crawl each article, translate it to English, summarize it and make a daily digest of the news found on rss feed.
 ## Prerequisites

 - Python 3.12 or higher